Charter schools. Aren’t they private?

-Charter schools are not private schools — all charter schools are public.
-It’s confusing because some charter schools are operated by for-profit companies or groups called education management organizations (EMOs).
-Because these for-profits make money, some people think they’re private but they’re not; charter schools don’t charge tuition.
+Charter schools are not private schools — all are public.
+It’s confusing because some schools are operated by for-profit companies or groups called education management organizations (EMOs).
+Because these for-profits make money, some people think they’re private but they’re not; they don’t charge tuition.

-MYTH #2: Charter schools are experimental schools with crazy classes.
+MYTH #2: They are experimental schools with crazy classes.

-MYTH #3: Charter schools have the highest academic standards.
+MYTH #3: They have the highest academic standards.

 Reports are mixed when it comes to student performance.
 On average, studies have found that student performance at charter schools is quite similar to performance at comparable public schools — if not a little worse.
 A 2003 national study showed charter school students were no better than public schools at educating kids.
 Results from the National Assessment of Educational Progress in 2010-2011 show that overall, fourth and eighth grade students in charter schools did not do as well in math and reading as their counterparts in traditional public schools.

 But this “on average” comparison can be deceptive.
-A 2012 study by the California Charter Schools Association found that charter schools are more likely to be both higher performing and lower performing than traditional public schools.
-How can this be?
-Part of it is that charter schools tend to fall on two ends of the spectrum — high-performing or low-performing — rather than somewhere in the middle.
+These schools tend to fall on two ends of the spectrum — high-performing or low-performing — rather than somewhere in the middle.
 The study shows positive effects are strongest at charter schools serving primarily low-income students: there are more excellent charter schools serving low-income students than there are high-performing traditional public schools serving low-income students.